martcoder/Digi2_CW_PongGame/README.md

   inifinite loop and do actions based on which vars had been set, e.g. a var to update positions, a var for updating ball position.
 The original code had a timer for ball and lcd update timings, and another for user input.
+- Instead of using the second Timer all timings were done with only TimerA.
-- The second timer was scrapped and user inputs were configured to trigger interrupts instead, with the ISR setting the variable.
+  User inputs were configured to trigger Port2 interrupts instead, with the ISR setting the update variable.
-  The Timer which was being used for ball and lcd updates does this by waking the CPU, so this has been used as an opportunity to also carry out other CPU tasks such as updating positions and actions based on user input.
+  TimerA which was being used for ball and lcd updates does this by waking the CPU, so this has been used as an opportunity to also carry out other CPU tasks such as updating positions and actions based on user input.
 The upshot is that there is one less timer being used, which saves power.
+- TimerA gets switched off during splash screens requesting user input to continue
+- Bitwise operations were used rather than multiplication, for example when flipping directions instead of multipling by -1, instead invert ~ then add 1.